This chapter will explain what you need to know about old-age benefits. This chapter covers:

-Under the statutory pension scheme (first pillar of pension insurance), you may receive your old-age pension when you reach 65 years of age if you are a man.
-If you are a woman, you may claim your old-age pension in 2018 if you have reached 62 years
+Under the statutory pension scheme (first pillar of pension insurance), you may receive your old-age pension when you have completed 15 years of qualifying period (men and women) and reach 65 years of age if you are a man.
+If you are a woman, you may claim your old-age pension in 2021 if you have reached 62 years and 9 months.

 Under the capitalised pension scheme (second pillar of pension insurance), you are entitled when you meet the eligibility conditions for the first pillar of pension insurance if you were a member of the mandatory pension fund.

 People with mandatory insurance under the statutory pension scheme are employees or self-employed, those who perform an independent or professional activity, those involved in agriculture and others.